 But unlike video bloggers leveraging online platforms, however, broadcasters contributing from home have to blend seamlessly into a well-established on-air look and workflow to maintain the quality viewers have come to expect.

-What equipment you’ll need to setup a home TV studio
+What TV equipment you’ll need to set up a home TV studio

 What camera to use

 Whether or not to use a broadcast camera depends on many factors, but for those wishing to keep the setup as simple as possible, smartphones are a good solution and will be suitable for almost all home studio productions.

 Keeping a steady shot

 Whether contributing live video or edited packages, steady shots are a must.
 A tripod is essential.
 Models designed for use with smartphones are available for under $100.
 Shaky camera footage will make your production look amateur.